 - To apply security by restricting users to see only folder actions relevant to them.
 For example, restricting the ability to edit a form or granting permission.

-In the resulting Entity Action pop-up, we will call our action “Edit Vehicle” and click OK to open it in the Flow Designer.
+In the resulting Create Entity Action dialog, name the action “Edit Vehicle” and select CREATE to open it in the Flow Designer.

-To edit our folder, our Flow must first get the folder using the Get Vehicle component.
+To be able to edit the folder through an action, the flow must first get the folder using the Get Vehicle step.

-The Get Vehicle component is in the Flow Designer start-up window, under the category User Defined Types > Folder Extensions > Vehicle.
+The Get Vehicle step is available in the step catalog, under the category User Defined Types > Folder Extensions > Vehicle.

 Next, select the Edit Vehicle Form step and map the properties of the Vehicle folder we retrieved earlier to the inputs of our form.

-Next, perform the actual editing of our folder with the Edit Vehicle component.
+Next, perform the actual editing of our folder with the Edit Vehicle step.
 We will find it in the Toolbox panel, under the category User Defined Types> Folder Extensions > Vehicle.